Concerned about a horse? Call 01508 481008

 Nic has decades of experience in diagnosing and treating strangles in newly rescued horses coming into Redwings’ care.
 This includes developing and overseeing the charity’s quarantine and screening processes and ensuring all new arrivals are completely clear of disease before being integrated into the sanctuary’s resident herds.

 Nic regularly shares his knowledge of strangles and effective biosecurity with practicing vets, yard managers, horse owners and equestrian students to help people better understand the disease and have increased confidence in their ability to prevent or manage an outbreak.
-He presented at the international Havemeyer Foundation Workshop in 2019 and was one of a panel of experts who developed the current best practice guidelines on strangles diagnosis and management, published in 2021 – UK Vet Equine 2021_Strangles Roundtable PDF (4.7 MB).
+He presented at the international Havemeyer Foundation Workshop in 2019 and was one of a panel of experts who developed the current best practice guidelines on strangles diagnosis and management, published in 2021 – UK Vet Equine 2021_Strangles Roundtable (PDF 4.5 MB).

-Nic de Brauwere MRCVS Head of Welfare & Behaviour Redwings Horse Sanctuary
+Nic de Brauwere MRCVS